 Dinesh is an independent documentary filmmaker who is currently directing and producing his first feature-length documentary Unbroken Glass with Kartemquin Films.

 In addition Unbroken Glass, he is currently co-producing and shooting How to Build a School in Haiti which looks at the promise and perils of international aid through the story of a school being built in rural Haiti after the 2010 earthquake.
-He also recently collaborated with Sundance fellow Ngawang Choephel on a documentary about the Tibetan refugee community in South India as well as filmmakers Deb Ellis (Howard Zinn: You Can’t be Neutral on a Moving Train) and Alex Halkin on the forthcoming End of Love (http://endoflovefilm.com/) about the influence internet pornography on culture and developing youth.
+He also is shooting the forthcoming End of Love, about the influence of Internet pornography on culture and developing youth with producers Deb Ellis (Howard Zinn: You Can’t be Neutral on a Moving Train) and Alex Halkin.

-Dinesh is a passionate advocate for youth media.
-He has served on the board of directors of Community TV Network, Cinema Chicago’s Education Advisory Committee, in addition to jurying the Chicago Youth Community Film Festival.
+Dinesh is a passionate advocate for youth media education.
+He has served on the board of directors of Community TV Network, Cinema Chicago’s Education Advisory Committee, as well as on the jury of the Chicago Youth Community Film Festival.

 Films by Dinesh Sabu